Causes, Effects and Solutions to Water Scarcity (Water Deficit)

 7. Global Warming

-Global warming is another important cause of water scarcity.
+Global warming is another cause of water scarcity.
 When our average air temperature becomes warmer, water from rivers and lakes evaporates faster, which may contribute to the drying up of water bodies.

 Therefore, people who rely on those water bodies for drinking water significantly suffer from the consequences of global warming, affecting the local water supply.